lancejchen/driving_behavior_cloning/README.md

     to feed all training data into memory)
     * Define a regression CNN model with normalization layers, cnn layers, fully connected layers, regularization layers (dropout) activation layers etc.
-        * Used CNN model described in this [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) from NVIDIA as base model.
+        * Build a base CNN model.
         * Add dropout layer to the base model to prevent over-fitting.
         * Revised the base model to 3 different models used to train and test.
 The 3 models are listed in convnet_pipeline_gym.ipynb